paul2234/tinytensor/README.md

 micrograd beautifully illustrates how autograd works.
 But, it only works on scalar values.
 This is OK for simple MLPs.
 But it's difficult to use for more complex networks.

 tinytensor attempts to keep the simplicity of micrograd while operating on tensors of higher rank as needed for deep learning.
-Right now, it works for CNNs.
+Right now, it works for MLPs & CNNs.
 The project's goal is to eventually demonstrate RNNs & Transformers while staying extremely simple.

 ## Who/What tinytensor is for
 tinytensor is for education.

-It is for people who want to develop an inutitive understanding of how neural networks work.
+With tinytensor, you can understand how each step of a serious neural network works without drowning in code or getting lost in a massive repo.

-It works on the same principles as "real" libraries like [pytorch](https://github.com/pytorch/pytorch), [tensorflow](https://github.com/tensorflow/tensorflow), and [tinygrad](https://github.com/tinygrad/tinygrad).
+It works on the same principles as "real" libraries like [pytorch](https://github.com/pytorch/pytorch) and [tensorflow](https://github.com/tensorflow/tensorflow).
 But it's super simple.

 As of tinytensor's alpha release, pytorch & tensorflow are ~200k - 3M lines of code, respectively.
 In contrast, the magic of tinytensor happens in about 400 lines of code (plus some basic unit tests & demos).